fastify/fastify-swagger/README.md

 <a name="register.options.refResolver"></a>
 #### Managing your `$ref`s

-When this plugin is configured as `dynamic` mode, it will resolve all `$ref`s in your application's schemas.
-This process will create a new in-line schema that is going to reference itself.
+In `dynamic` mode, this plugin resolves all `$ref`s in the application's schemas, creating a new in-line schema that references itself.

-This logic step is done to make sure that the generated documentation is valid, otherwise the Swagger UI will try to fetch the schemas from the server or the network and fail.
+This ensures the generated documentation is valid, preventing Swagger UI from failing to fetch schemas from the server or network.

-By default, this option will resolve all `$ref`s renaming them to `def-${counter}`, but your view models keep the original `$id` naming thanks to the [`title` parameter](https://swagger.io/docs/specification/2-0/basic-structure/#metadata).
+By default, this option resolves all `$ref`s, renaming them to `def-${counter}`, while view models keep the original `$id` naming using the [`title` parameter](https://swagger.io/docs/specification/2-0/basic-structure/#metadata).

-To customize this logic you can pass a `refResolver` option to the plugin:
+This logic can be customized by passing a `refResolver` option to the plugin:

 ```js
 await fastify.register(require('@fastify/swagger'), {